calliope-project/calliope/docs/custom_math/components.md

 # Math components

 Here, we will briefly introduce each of the math components you will need to build an optimisation problem.
-A more detailed description of the math YAML syntax is provided in the rendered [][math-schema].
+A more detailed description of the math YAML syntax is provided in the [math formulation schema][math-formulation-schema].

 ## Decision variables